DonCarderms/muti-language-bible-app/README.md

-# A multi language bible in plain js
+# Bibliar
+## A mutilanguage bible app where you can search for bible passage and reference.
 ### this app use this [bible-api](https://bible-api.com/)